puppeteer/puppeteer/docs/api.md

 })();
 ```
 #### event: 'disconnected'
 Emitted when Puppeteer gets disconnected from the Chromium instance.
+This happens once [`browser.disconnect`](#browserdisconnect) method completes

+#### event: 'disconnecting'
+Emitted when Puppeteer starts disconnecting from the Chromium instance.
 This might happen because of one of the following:
 - Chromium is closed or crashed
 - The [`browser.disconnect`](#browserdisconnect) method was called